Dynamic Approximate Maximum Independent Set on Massive Graphs: Introduction

 \section{Introduction}

-Graph has been widely used to model many types of relationships among entities in a wide spectrum of applications such as social networks, collaboration networks, communication networks and biological networks.
-The \textit{maximum independent set} (MaxIS) problem is a classic NP-hard problem in graph theory \cite{DBLP:books/fm/GareyJ79}.
-A subset $\M$ of vertices in a graph $G$ is an independent set if there is no edge between any two vertices in $\M$.
-A maximal independent set is an independent set such that adding any other vertex to the set forces the set to contain an edge.
-The independent set with the largest size, measured by the number of vertices in it, among all independent sets of $G$ is called the maximum independent set of $G$, which may not be unique.
-For example, in Figure \ref{fig:IS}, $\{v_2, v_6, v_8\}$ is a maximal independent set of size 3, while $\{v_1, v_4, v_6, v_8\}$ is the maximum independent set of size 4.
+Graph has been used to model many types of relationships among entities in a wide spectrum of applications such as bioinformatics, semantic web, social networks, and software engineering.
+Significant research efforts have been devoted towards many fundamental problems in managing and analyzing graph data.
+The {\it maximum independent set} (MaxIS) problem is a classic NP-hard problem in graph theory~\cite{DBLP:books/fm/GareyJ79}.
+Given a graph $G$, a subset $I$ of vertices in $G$ is an \textit{independent set} if there is no edge between any two vertices in $I$.
+A \textit{maximal independent set} is an independent set such that adding any other vertex to the set forces it to contain an edge.
+The independent set with the largest size, measured by the number of vertices in it, among all independent sets in $G$ is called the \textit{maximum independent set} in $G$, which may not be unique.
+For example, in Fig.~\ref{fig:IS}, $\{v_2, v_6, v_8\}$ is a maximal independent set of size 3, while both $\{v_1, v_4, v_6, v_8\}$ and $\{v_1, v_4, v_5, v_7\}$ are maximum independent sets of size 4.

-The MaxIS problem has a wide range of real-world applications, such as indexing techniques for shortest path and distance queries \cite{DBLP:journals/pvldb/FuWCW13, DBLP:journals/pvldb/JiangFWX14}, collusion detection \cite{DBLP:journals/jpdc/AraujoFDSK11}, automated map labeling \cite{DBLP:conf/wea/GemsaNR14}, social network analysis \cite{DBLP:conf/wea/GoldbergHM05}, and association rule mining \cite{DBLP:conf/kdd/ZakiPOL97}.
-Besides having these direct applications, the MaxIS problem is also closely related to two well-known optimization problems, \ie, the {\it minimum vertex cover} problem and the {\it maximum clique} problem.
-To find the maximum clique (the largest complete subgraph) of a graph $G$, it suffices to find the maximum independent set of the complement of $G$.
-And, to find the minimum vertex cover (the smallest subset of vertices that contains at least one endpoint of each edge in the graph) of $G = (V, E)$, one can compute the maximum independent set $\M$ of $G$ and return $V\setminus \M$.